sthiede/Comparative_Genomics/day3_afternoon/README.md

 More information on SPANDx pipeline can be obtained from [this](https://sourceforge.net/projects/spandx/files/SPANDx%20Manual_v3.1.pdf/download) manual.

 Because it takes a while to run, we have pre-run it for you.
 Your task will be to sort through the outputs of SPANDx.
+The detailed information about how to interpret the output is in SPANDx manual(section INTERPRETING THE OUTPUTS).

 >i.
 Look at overall statistics for variant calling in excel